hindman/optopus/README.md

-Argparse, for example, has long supported a [parse-known mode][py_argparse_known] and in Python 3.7 it added a [parse-intermixed mode][py_argparse_intermixed], which allows positionals and options to be intermixed a bit more flexibly on the command-line.
+Argparse, for example, has long supported a [parse-known mode][py_argparse_known] and in Python 3.7 it added a [parse-intermixed mode][py_argparse_intermixed], which allows positionals and options to be intermixed a bit more flexibly on the command line.

 Standard argument parsing in Optopus will be similar to the flexibility exhibited by the argparse intermixed mode.
 That behavior is basically the